Grokepeer/Hermod/README.md

       - 2088:2088
 ```

-Once the service is started and printed "[Hermod] Up and running..." the DB is ready to receive requests.
+Once the service is started and printed "Up and running..." the DB is ready to receive requests.

 ## API
 To access Hermod API the Client needs to establish a TCP connection to Hermod on port 2088.
 Once the connection is established successfully the host will send: